 You will be provided with an academic syllabus defining course objectives and assignment deadlines.
 Course materials will be made available on a weekly basis and can be accessed 7 days a week 24 hours a day.

 Do I have access to a library?

-The PGCert/PGDip/MSc in Obesity Care and Management courses are validated by London South Bank University (LSBU).
-This means that when you enrol on one of these courses you become an LSBU student with access to their online library resources.
-Students who live in London will also have access to LSBU’s campus library.
-Furthermore, as a CCH student, you will be given access to our extensive Resource Central, our own scientific literature database that is continuously being updated and contains over 1,000 relevant articles pertinent to obesity.
+The PGCert/PGDip/MSc in Obesity Care and Management courses have access to our extensive Resource Central, a scientific literature database that is continuously being updated and contains over 1,000 relevant articles pertinent to obesity.

 How often do I need to log on?
 Are there designated times to participate online?

 You can log on and participate in the course whenever it is suitable for you.
 How much time you spend on the course is entirely up to you.
 However, it will reflect how well you do on the course.
 On average we expect students to spend between 10 and 15 hours per week especially in the first 6 weeks of the module.
 A lot of this time will be viewing and reading study materials.